core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 5. Establish a new OSCORE Security Context associated with the client as per {{Section A.1 of I-D.ietf-lake-edhoc}}, using the EDHOC output from step 4.

-6. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the CBOR byte string specified as second CBOR data item in the CBOR sequence.
+6. Extract the OSCORE ciphertext from the payload COMB_PAYLOAD of the EDHOC + OSCORE request, as the second element OSCORE_PAYLOAD (see step 3 of {{client-processing}}).

 7. Rebuild the OSCORE-protected CoAP request, as the EDHOC + OSCORE request where the payload is replaced with the OSCORE ciphertext extracted at step 6.
 Then, remove the EDHOC option.